JunyouC/regression_Assignment/assignment1_AMERISPEAK20220329.md

 ## Question_Democrats 1.3

+*What happens to these partisan differences and other coefficients when you add opioid stigma and CoBRAS scores to your regression specification?
+Do stigmatizing attitudes and CoBRAS race-conservativism scores matter in predicting these outcomes?*

 As we can see from the table, if we add opioid stigma and CoBRAS scores to the regression specification, the self-identified democrats still has a statistically significant positive moderate relationship(beta = 0.36,